 - It’s accessible.
 Even if your org doesn’t use Google products, you could sign up right now to build your first form with no fuss.

 It really is the little things.

 Events are the double-edged sword of the nonprofit world.

 On the one hand, they bring people into the fold of your org’s work.
-I’ve seen a student move a room of 500 people by sharing his classroom experience.
-I have BAWLED listening to an ED talk about kids using karate to cope with cancer.
+I’ve seen a student move a room of 500 people to give.
+I myself have bawled listening to an ED talk about kids using karate to cope with cancer.